 - 1. Physical Exam and Health History completed using the attached Ventura College forms (valid for 1 year). - 2.
 Provider's name printed clearly AND the facility name and address stamped on all medical forms. - 3.
 TB clearance must be by QuantiFERON blood test or Tuberculin Skin Test (TST).
 Tuberculin Skin Test must be the PPD Mantoux only.
 A copy of the test with date and time given and date and time read must be included with the forms.
 A 2-Step Method is required (2 skin tests must be completed within 21 days.
 There must be at least 7 days between Steps 1 and 2).
 If there is a history of a positive TST and QFT with a negative CXR then only a system review is required annually. - 4.
-Students must submit one of the following: - Documentation of two (2) MMR immunizations at least four (4) weeks apart OR - Documentation of quantitative lab work demonstrating immunity of: - □ Rubella Antibody-IGG Lab work - □ Rubeola Antibody-IGG Lab work - ☐ Mumps Antibody-IGG Lab work - 5.
-Students must submit one of the following: - Documentation of two (2) Varicella immunizations at least four (4) weeks OR - Documentation of quantitative lab work demonstrating immunity of: □ Varicella Antibody-IGG Lab work - 6.
+Students must submit one of the following: - Documentation of two (2) MMR immunizations at least four (4) weeks apart OR

+• Documentation of lab work demonstrating immunity of: ☐ Rubella Antibody-IGG Lab work

+Rubeola Antibody-IGG Lab work Mumps Antibody-IGG Lab work

+- 5. Students must submit one of the following: - Documentation of two (2) Varicella immunizations at least four (4) weeks - Documentation of lab work demonstrating immunity of: Varicella Antibody-IGG Lab work - 6.
 Students must submit the following: - Tdap vaccination (valid for 10 years) - Current influenza vaccine documentation is required during the flu season.
 Flu documentation must include serum manufacturer, lot#, provider & date.
-You will receive notification when this is required, after the fall semester of school starts.
-For spring semester, it is a requirement upon admission. - Quantitative lab work and/or immunization records, with the individual's name clearly identified, are required for the aforementioned vaccines and labs. - 7.
-For your protection, completion of a 3-dose Hep B vaccine series or 2-dose (HEPLISAV-B) vaccine series with a positive quantitative titer is highly recommended.
+Students will receive notification when this is required, after the fall semester of school starts.
+For spring semester, it is a requirement upon admission. - Lab work with titers showing immunity and/or immunization records, with the individual's name clearly identified, are required for the aforementioned vaccines and labs. - If the student is pregnant, medical clearance from OB healthcare provider is required. - 7.
+For the student's protection, completion of a 3-dose Hep B vaccine series or 2-dose (HEPLISAV-B) vaccine series with a positive titer is highly recommended.
 This can take 6 months to complete. - A declination waiver must be signed in the meantime to fulfill this objective, while this recommendation is being completed.

 If you have any questions, please feel free to call Ventura College Student Health Center at (805) 289-6346, the School of Nursing at (805) 289-6342 or the School of Prehospital and Emergency Medicine (805) 289-6364.
 Thank you for your cooperation in this matter.

-Ver.
-3/14/22
+Rev. 3/22/23